Vision System Engineering ExpertS

 Why Fitz-Thors is a Vision System Expert

 We are industrial manufacturing vision system experts, specializing in each of the disciplines required to capture, render, and manipulate images in often challenging settings.
-Having completed over XXXXX vision system installations in varied environments, we are confident we can bring our set of best practices and lessons learned in cameras, lenses, lighting, and coding to bear on building the best system for your company.
+Having incorporated vision systems over ten years in installations in varied environments, we are confident we can bring our set of best practices and lessons learned in cameras, lenses, lighting, and coding to bear on building the best system for your company.

 Fitz-Thors Engineering will design, source, build, and program a custom vision system to meet the most exacting standards.
 To ensure you invest in a system best suited for your operations, our design recommendations are based on your manufacturing requirements, as well as your environmental conditions and production staff capabilities.

 Work with our Automation and Controls Engineers to develop a concept, system design, programming, and integration strategy.
 During the design phase we will understand the purpose and objectives of a vision system at your facility, including return on investment (ROI) goals.
 We will agree on a viable design solution to meet your budget requirements, with respect to the pay back period.

 Fitz-Thors engineers and technicians will then build, fabricate, assemble, program, your custom solution at our facility in Birmingham, AL. Our facility also includes CNC mills, lathes, cutting tables, plus a fabrication shop, so each part and component of your solution is made or machined in-house.

 Once you are is satisfied with the solution, our engineers will deliver and install it at your facility.
 We offer complete documentation and training for your employees.
 Our team can also remotely troubleshoot your system to help keep you up and running.

 We will Provide Vision Guidance